FatigueDev/animal_crossing_thingo/Readme.md

 # Embrace your inner idiot

+What this does is basically act as a keylogger, but without being a keylogger; it just listens to your event inputs and plays animal crossing noises like that web app someone linked to me.
+The difference between that and this though is that this is held together with duct tape and out of date libs on .NET Core.

 ## Run the executable via the commandline with the following args:

 For a random male voice: